blueag8/Super-Scholar/README.md

 Testing was achieved by using DevTools and the console.log.
 In addition, I found it helpful to use the "TryIt  Editor" provided by the W3Schools learning environments.

-Playing the game
+Playing the game myself and inviting family and friends to play the game and provide "User" feedback.

-*Bugs*
+*Bugs & issues faced*

+ - [ ] 1.

-1. The game appeared fine on my Android phone.
+ The game appeared fine on my Android phone.
 However, on iPhone6  the play button is almost transparent.

-2. The player can still activate get data and get a score before the timer starts, this results in the player being able to get an infinite score.

 *Solution*
-3. slight tweaking of CSS.
+. slight tweaking of CSS.

+4. The player can still activate get data and get a score before the timer starts, this results in the player being able to get an infinite score.

-4. This bug was due to having onClick functionality written as inline HTML.
+5. This bug was due to having onClick functionality written as inline HTML.

 example:
 <input type="image" src="img/Marvel_logo.png"  value="Marvel" id="publishers"  for="Marvel"  class="col-sm-4" onclick="getData(), getScore()">